 What are ERC20 tokens?

 ERC20 is an Ethereum standard that defines a unified interface for standard token behavior in a smart contract.
 This allows for custom tokens to be created beyond the native token for that chain (ETH in the case of Ethereum).
 Examples of ERC20 tokens include stablecoins like USDT & USDC or Defi protocol tokens like UNI.
+The ERC20 standard defines just a few Solidity functions that these contracts must implement:Read-Only Functions

-Notice that these functions (shown as their Solidity function signatures) all contain the view keyword.
-This means that these functions can be invoked using eth_call RPC method and do not change the state of the blockchain.
+RPC method and do not change the state of the blockchain.
 This also means that calling these functions does not require gas.

-These functions do not contain view keyword, which means they do change the state of the blockchain.
+keyword, which means they do change the state of the blockchain.
 This requires sending a signed transaction to the blockchain, along with gas, to update the global state.
-These functions are invoked using the eth_sendTransaction RPC method.
+These functions are invoked using the eth_sendTransaction

 The Portal SDK supports the processing of web3 transactions using the Portal Provider.
 Because of this, working with ERC20 tokens using your Portal Wallet is very similar to working with ETH itself.
-The main difference is that you'll need to interface with the ERC20 token's contract in order to build the appropriate transaction before signing with the Portal Provider.
+The main difference is that you’ll need to interface with the ERC20 token’s contract in order to build the appropriate transaction before signing with the Portal Provider.
+This can be thought of in three basic steps:- Gathering inputs for generating a transaction

 Gathering inputs for generating a transaction